kramiv/RemoteProjectRemo/README.md

 # RemoteProjectRemo
 Remote github repository for my personal projects.

+taking more of a break this week due to schedule.

 todo:

 figure out deployment strategies with apps that use Scala.
 I can either build a local app and take screenshots or record a video demo or deploy it somehow.
 Maybe find some scala.js app to do first.